timescale/docs/getting-started/services.md

 ### Create a Timescale service

-Now you have an active Timescale account, you create and manage your services in Timescale Console:
+Now that you have an active Timescale account, you can create and manage your services in Timescale Console:

 1. In the [service creation page][create-service],
    choose **Time Series and Analytics** or **Dynamic PostgreSQL**.